 Information is considered to be non-public unless it has been adequately disclosed to the public.
 Examples of effective disclosure include public filings with securities regulatory authorities and the issuance of company press releases.
-What may seem to you to be public information may not be.
-For example, information shared by third parties including in news reports or on the Starbucks website may not be considered public for legal purposes.
+What may seem to you to be public information may not actually be public.
+For example, information shared in news reports or generally on websites or social media may not be considered public for legal purposes.